Athletics at the 2020 Summer Olympics – Women's pole vault

 The women's pole vault event at the 2020 Summer Olympics took place on 2 and 5 August 2021 at the Japan National Stadium.
 31 athletes from 19 nations competed.

-In her first Olympics, 30-year-old American Katie Nageotte won the gold medal with a clearance of 4.90 metres.
+In her first Olympics, 30-year-old American Katie Nageotte won the gold medal by 5cm with a clearance of 4.90 metres.
 The silver medal went to Russian world champion Anzhelika Sidorova and the bronze to Holly Bradshaw of Great Britain.